shaoshunda/broadcom_bsa/docs/hfp/README.txt

         13 => Accept Simple Pairing  // <-- press 13 for pairing
         ...

+# On terminal_2, need run app_hs on /userdata/bsa/config, and run the app_hs and using the other
-# Using the other remote phone call cell phone, and press 4 to pick up the call
+# remote phone call cell phone, and press 4 to pick up the call:
-# on terminal_2:
+cd /userdata/bsa/config
+app_hs

 Bluetooth Mono Headset Main menu:
     1  => discover
     2  => Connect